emreyavas-robomigo/homebridge-http-robomigo-generic-sensor/README.md

 # homebridge-http-robomigo-generic-sensor Plugin
-This is an Updated Version of dural/homebridge-http-contact-sensor which was forked from Supereg/homebridge-http-robomigo-generic-sensor
+This is an Updated Version of dural/homebridge-http-contact-sensor which was forked from  from Supereg/homebridge-http-temperature-sensor

 ## Installation